jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

 harder about why I do things, and the latter made me notice patterns I hadn't thought of before, in particular if they were formulated in another way.

-This has given me a better oversight over these patterns, so I hope to write a couple of blogposts like this over the next couple of months.
+This has given me a better insight into these patterns, so I hope to write a couple of blogposts like this over the next couple of months.
 We will see how it goes -- I am not exactly a prolific blogger.

 The first blogpost deals with what I call Extended Modules.
-While the general idea has probably been around for a while, the credit for this specific scheme goes to Bas van Dijk, Simon Meier, and Thomas Schilling (as far as we know).
+While the general idea has probably been around for a while, the credit for this specific scheme goes to Bas van Dijk, Simon Meier, and Thomas Schilling.

 # Extended Modules: the problem